atrp87/Spending_Tracker_Project/README.md

 I had one week to build build a web application that allows a user to track their spending.
 During this project I got to consolidate and expand on everything I had learned in the previous 3 weeks @ CodeClan.

+* Ruby
+* PostgreSQL
+* Sinatra

+* Restful routes
+* CRUD Action
+* Single responsibility
-Restful routes, single responsibility, project structure and good naming conventions.
+* project structure and good naming conventions.

 Breif: